I Love a Man in Uniform (film)

 I Love a Man in Uniform is a 1993 Canadian film, written and directed by David Wellington.
-It received a score of 60% on Rotten Tomatoes.
+A dark psychological drama, it received a score of 60% on Rotten Tomatoes.

 Plot

-I Love a Man in Uniform is a dark psychological drama, starring Tom McCamus as Henry Adler, a bank employee and struggling actor who finally gets his big break when he is cast as a police officer in a television series.
+Henry Adler, a bank employee and struggling actor, finally gets his big break when he is cast as a police officer in a television series.
 When Adler is finally cast in his role as Flanagan on the cop show Crimewave, Adler quits his job as a bank employee and immerses himself into his role.
 As Adler begins to commit further to his role as Flanagan, he begins to identify too closely with the sense of power and authority that comes with wearing the police uniform.

 Adler takes to wearing the police uniform from the set in public, as if he were a real police officer, and gradually loses his grip on reality.
 He begins to roam the streets of Toronto, acting as though he is a police officer and interacting with citizens as if he is a police officer.
 This leads to Adler getting in trouble with his boss, who is not impressed that Adler is pretending he is a cop off set, however, this does not bother Adler.
 He blurs the line between fantasy and reality as he slips further into his fictional reality.